Ender-ing/render-activity/README.md

 ## `BUILD.env`

-Contains the absolute paths to the `.BUILD` directory and the *resources* directory.
+Contains needed absolute paths for the `BUILD.bat` file to work correctly.

 > Warning: Make sure all paths are correct before running the `BUILD.bat` command!